PIRATE BALL CELEBRATION

-The Barge is turning 100 in 2014!
+The Barge is 100 years old this year!

 Come celebrate with us

-BARGE 100 is a year-long celebration beginning in 2014 that will honor the 100th anniversary of the historic Lehigh Valley Railroad Barge Number 79.
+BARGE 100 is a celebration beginning in 2014 that honors the 100th anniversary of the historic Lehigh Valley Railroad Barge Number 79.
 Built in 1914, the Number 79 represents the only surviving all-wooden example of the Hudson River Railroad Barge from the Lighterage Age (1860-1960) that remains afloat and is accessible to the general public.
 The Barge is a rarity based not only upon her historical significance and social impact, but also upon her pristine state of preservation.

 In 1986, Captain David Sharps founded The Waterfront Museum aboard the Barge to promote understanding of New York Harbor’s maritime history and its importance to the commercial, cultural and recreational life of the city and the world.
 Since 1994, the Museum and the barge have been docked in Red Hook, Brooklyn and have become both a neighborhood landmark and a source of pride for the community.
 The mission of BARGE 100 is to raise awareness of this historic vessel and to ensure that future generations continue to learn from her.
-All proceeds from The Pirate Ball and all 2014 BARGE 100 special events will benefit the Waterfront Museum Barge.
+All proceeds from The Pirate Ball and all BARGE 100 special events will benefit the Waterfront Museum Barge.